richafnu/Viva/Viva/connections/plan-viva-connections.md

 Connections is designed to help users complete high-priority tasks and easily access important information.
 This experience can be built over time as your organization adapts and scales.
 Organizations can use an [existing SharePoint intranet home site](set-up-admin-center.md#build-from-an-existing-intranet-portal) (if available), or create a [standalone Connections experience](set-up-admin-center.md#create-a-connections-experience).

-Connections is composed of three main components – the [dashboard, the feed, and resources](viva-connections-overview.md#components-to-viva-connections):
+Connections is composed of three main components – the [dashboard, the news reader, and resources](viva-connections-overview.md#components-to-viva-connections):

 > [!NOTE]
 >
-> A new Enterprise News reader experience is being rolled out to users that will replace the current Feed experience across desktop, web, and mobile devices.
-This update is planned to roll out to all customers by the end of April 2025.
+> The news reader experience is being rolled out to users that will replace the current Feed experience across desktop, web, and mobile devices.
+This update is planned to roll out to all customers across all devices by the end of April 2025.

-- **Feed**: Found on its own tab, the feed gives users a constant stream of organizational and industry news, information from colleagues they frequently collaborate with, insights from their meetings and other information.

 - **Dashboard**: The dashboard is your user’s digital toolset.
 It brings together the tools your users need, enabling quick and easy access whether they are in the office or in the field.

+- **News Reader**: Found on the News tab, the News reader pulls SharePoint news from organizational sites, boosted news, user’s followed sites, frequent sites, and people users work with in an immersive reader experience.

 - **Resources**: Resources provide links to the most popular destinations at your organization.
 Create your own links or import them from a SharePoint home site (if available), or create links targeted to [specific audiences](edit-viva-home.md#customize-resources).